A deck is a considerable investment for any homeowner.

 Use a screwdriver or putty knife to clean the areas between the deck boards.

-Tools for the job: Protective gear, wood cleaner, and brightener, hose, pressurized sprayer, plastic drop cloth.
+Tools for the job: Protective gear, wood cleaner, brightener, hose, pressurized sprayer, plastic drop cloth.

-A wood deck usually requires being cleaned and retreated every year or two.
+A wood deck usually requires cleaning and restaining every year or two.
 Wood cleaners are essential in prepping the wood correctly before staining.

 Wood cleaners raise the pH level of the wood and darken the wood’s appearance.
 A deck brightener should be applied to ensure proper stain penetration.
 The brightener will lower the pH of the wood and leave it bright and ready to accept a wood stain.